agametis/fms-logviewer-frontend/README.md

 ## About the Project

-The Project is the frontend for the FileMaker Server LogViewer.
+The Project is the frontend for the FileMaker Server LogViewer [backend]((https://github.com/agametis/fms-logviewer-backend)).

 Since FileMaker Server 17 there is no convenient way for reading the log files.
 This project helps to overcome this circumstance.